Table of Contents

 RemoveElement(Union129)

-The removeElement() method of the Sanitizer interface sets an element to be disallowed — removed from input when the sanitizer is used.
+The removeElement() method of the Sanitizer interface sets the specified element be removed from the output when the sanitizer is used.

 [Value("removeElement")]